|email - March 2007|

 Their conclusion is based on the assumption that S coelicolor diverged from M tuberculosis and C diptheriae.
 How do they know that?
 Well, the three bacteria are similar in some ways, and similarity is evidence of evolution from a common ancestor.
 Furthermore, the three bacteria are different in some ways, and difference is evidence of evolution from a common ancestor.
 Since they are similar, and different, they must have evolved from a common ancestor!

 Seriously, they looked at the genome and found a lot of similarity, and defined that to be the “core region.”
 The part that wasn’t the same they assumed to be “additions.”
 They assume that the core region is the same because the presumed common ancestor had that genetic code, and they assume that the additions are different because they evolved differently.
-Their “logic” is nothing more that circular reasoning.
+Their “logic” is nothing more than circular reasoning.
 Evolution caused the changes, and the changes prove that evolution occurred.

 Unless S coelicolor was observed to have appeared spontaneously in an otherwise sterile laboratory container that originally had only M tuberculosis and C diptheriae, one can't prove S coelicolor is the offspring of either one.
 S coelicolor might be similar to M tuberculosis and C diptheriae because it was always similar (i.e., it was created that way).
 They might have similar genes because they live in a similar environment which necessitates similar functionality.
 Most land vehicles have wheels simply because their designers recognized wheels are useful for terrestrial locomotion.
 Similarity is just as strong evidence for design as it is for evolution.